Timeseries

 split_after(split_point)[source]

-Splits the series in two, after a provided split_point.
+Split the series in two, after a provided split_point.

 Parameters

 split_point (Union[Timestamp, float, int]) – A timestamp, float or integer.
 If float, represents the proportion of the series to include in the first TimeSeries (must be between 0.0 and 1.0).
 If integer, represents the index position after which the split is performed.
-A pd.Timestamp can be provided for TimeSeries that are indexed by a pd.DatetimeIndex.
+A pandas.Timestamp can be provided for TimeSeries that are indexed by a pandas.DatetimeIndex.
 In such cases, the timestamp will be contained in the first TimeSeries, but not in the second one.
 The timestamp itself does not have to appear in the original TimeSeries index.

 Returns